Fake Facebook Checker: How To Tell If A Facebook Profile Is Fake

-It helps by observing profile completeness, verifying photos through image searches, studying account activity, and getting the profile removed using a third-party service.
+It helps by following profile completeness, verifying photos through image searches, studying account activity, and getting the profile removed.

 1. Weak or Incomplete Profile Information